aizethara/bitcoin-cpu-bruteforce/README.md

 ## Usage

-Navigate to the directory and run:
+Run the script from the root directory using:
 ```bash
 node index.js
 ```
-For testing with a smaller set:
+To run a simplified test version:
 ```bash
 node test_run.js
 ```